 - The Committee shall establish and oversee the Company’s procedures for (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.

 - The Committee shall discuss with management and the chief internal audit executive the processes, guidelines and policies by which risk assessment and risk management are undertaken by the Company.
-The Committee will oversee risks related to the Company’s financial statements, the financial reporting process, accounting and financial controls and legal matters.
+The Committee will oversee risks related to the Company’s financial statements, the financial reporting process, accounting and financial controls, information technology systems and controls and legal and compliance matters.
 The Committee will, as appropriate, coordinate with management and other committees of the Board (which coordination may be through the Committee chair) with respect to the oversight of risks identified to the Committee within the scope of such other committees’ oversight, including the Finance and Risk Policy Committee with respect to major financial risk exposures and the steps management has taken to monitor and control such exposures.